Almost Optimal Variance-Constrained Best Arm Identification: Bounds on the Time Complexity

 \subsection{Lower Bound}

-A natural question is whether the upper bound stated in Theorem \ref{thm:up_bd} is tight and whether the quantity $H_{\mathrm{VA}}$ is {\em fundamental}.
+A natural question is whether the upper bound stated in Theorem \ref{thm:up_bd} (or the number of time steps of the LIL version of VA-LUCB in~\eqref{eqn:LIL_time_steps}) is tight and whether the quantity $H_{\mathrm{VA}}$ is {\em fundamental}.
 This is addressed in this section via an information-theoretic lower bound which indicates the expected sample complexity of VA-LUCB is optimal up to $\ln H_\mathrm{VA} $.

 Since the rewards are bounded in $[0,1]$, the variance of each arm is at most ${1}/{4}$.
-Therefore, when $\bar{\sigma}^2 \in[ 1/4,\infty)$, all arms are feasible and there exists a generic lower bound \citep{Garivier2016}.
+Therefore, when $\bar{\sigma}^2 \in[ 1/4,\infty)$, all arms are feasible and there exists a generic lower bound \cite{Garivier2016}.
 When $\bar{\sigma}^2 \in (0,1/4)$, let